 Eventually, Janta will use this concept to build a micro-grid, with the school at the center, to help power the entire village.
 Looking ahead to the future, Janta Energy seeks to replicate the model used in Tintinto across other rural villages as well, eventually spanning the entirety of the country.
 You can help make a difference in the lives of Gambians by contributing to the Hunt Institute’s project for SMU Giving Day to finish this pilot project.
 All proceeds will go toward this project in The Gambia.

-CLICK HERE to support this project on April 13, 2021 all day giving day #SMUDayOne
+April 13, 2021 all day giving day #SMUDayOne resulted in meeting our goal.

 The Hunt Institute and everyone in the Tintinto Primary & Secondary School appreciates your support for this Global Development Lab project.